Planck 2018 results. IV. Diffuse component separation: Data selection, preprocessing, splits, and simulations

 As expected, the various features seen in the polarization difference maps trace those observed in the corresponding temperature differences.
 For 30 and 44\,GHz, the main features at high latitudes are due to bandpass mismatch and time-variable gain corrections, achieved by iterating between gain estimation, mapmaking and component separation.
 For 70\,GHz, only very small differences are seen, since the gain estimation procedure is unchanged from 2015; however, it is important to note that a separate residual gain template has been produced for this channel, and this is applied in the scientific processing (see \citealt{planck2016-l02}).

 For the HFI channels, we see similar effects of improved effective gain estimation at high latitudes, as well as improved bandpass corrections at low latitudes, in particular for 100, 217, and 353\,GHz, which are strongly affected by CO emission.
+Most strikingly, the low-latitude structures seen in the 100-GHz map are typical examples of temperature-to-polarization leakage, where the CO morphology is modulated by the scanning orientation of the \Planck\ satellite.
 At 353\,GHz, we additionally see the residual effect of transfer-function convolution near the Galactic plane in Stokes $U$.
 Thus, caution is warranted when studying polarized thermal dust emission near the Galactic plane with this frequency map.

 To summarize, we observe typically (at most) 2--3\,\% differences between the 2015 and 2018 frequency maps at high latitudes, as measured in units of foreground signal.
-In most cases, these differences are directly due to improvements in the updated processing, although with a few notable exceptions, in particular for the 353-GHz channel.
+In most cases, these differences are directly due to improvements in the updated processing \citep{planck2016-l02,planck2016-l03}, although with a few notable exceptions, in particular for the 353-GHz channel.
 It is important to note, however, that the design philosophy of the 2018 release has been to optimize the quality of the polarization products, which in some cases comes at the expense of temperature analysis.
 In particular, the non-availability of single-bolometer maps represents a limiting factor for astrophysical component separation in temperature.
 For this reason, we expect both 2015 and 2018 temperature products to be in common use in the future, depending on the needs of a particular application, whereas for polarization we strongly recommend usage of the 2018 products.